IOTEROP/IOWA/samples/04-custom_object_dynamic/README.md

-# Custom Object Dynamic
+# Dynamic Custom Object

-This is the [Custom Object Baseline Client](../03-baseline_custom_object_client) with dynamic Resource values.
-The  Clients still features the same custom LwM2M Object:
+This is the Custom Object Baseline Client with dynamic Resource values.
+The Client still features the same custom LwM2M Object:

 *ID:* *3200*